-Research could lead to advances in treatment for neurological disorders, thyroid cancerSeptember 23rd, 2013 in Medical research /
+Research could lead to advances in treatment for neurological disorders, thyroid cancerSeptember 23, 2013 in Medicine & Health / Medical research

 An innovative research project at Rutgers–Camden that combines computational and experimental science is uncovering information that could lead to advances in treatments for neurological disorders and thyroid diseases.

 To solve the puzzle, Rutgers–Camden professors Grace Brannigan and Joseph Martin are studying a protein fundamental to our understanding of the brain: the GABA(A) receptor.